1. Use a potty chart with stickers to reinforce successful toilet use and encourage good habits.

 How does it work?
 This activity is really helpful to teach boys how to go pee-pee.
 First dye the toilet water with red or blue food coloring.
 Then, when your boy goes peeing, he will see that the water changes to orange or green.
 This fun potty training activity will motivate your boy to learn how to aim!

 When dyeing the toilet water, make sure you use colors that you know will change of color when your toddler uses the bathroom.
 Red and blue works perfectly!

 The road to potty

-Pimp my Potty!
+Pimp my potty!

+How does it work?
 Books can motivate your toddler to start potty training.
-So it’s good to read books like “Toilet Learning” by Alison Mack or “Once Upon a Potty’ by Alona Frankel to help him understand the process.
-Using books can really make the process of potty training go much smoother, plus it’s more entertaining for him!
+So it’s good to read books like Toilet Learning by Alison Mack or Once Upon a Potty by Alona Frankel to help your child understand the process.
+Using books can make the process of potty training go much smoother, plus it’s more entertaining for them!

 Make a trip to the bookstore and have your little one pick out new books, but let them read the special potty books only when going to the bathroom.
 You can even make a little shelf in the bathroom for these special books!

 Learning to go potty takes time and patience but with these activities for potty training the transition may be easier for your little one.
 However, it’s a process that can’t be rushed.